GeoDrone test flight

 Everyday experts are working globally to understand and protect our environment while a growing population demands constant expansion of infrastructure.
-To support these investigations and developments, Guideline Geo produce non-destructive solutions designed for many different geophysical projects around the world – solutions ranging from mapping of utilities and archaeological remains to identifying new mineral deposits and lifesaving supplies of water.
+To support these investigations and developments, Guideline Geo produces non-destructive solutions designed for many different geophysical projects around the world – solutions ranging from subsurface mapping for utilities and archaeological remains to identifying new mineral deposits and lifesaving supplies of water.

 ABEM and MALÅ, experts in their separate fields, decided to join forces and become one company operating under the name of Guideline Geo.
-Thanks to their innovative solutions and broad product range it is now possible to conduct comprehensive non-destructive surveys of the subsurface from near-surface to depth using equipment from just one provider – Surveys that are important for understanding and protecting our ever evolving planet.
+Thanks to their innovative solutions and broad product range it is now possible to conduct comprehensive non-destructive surveys by subsurface mapping from near-surface to depth using equipment from just one provider – surveys that are important for understanding and protecting our ever-evolving planet.

 The merger into Guideline Geo has resulted in one strong company with enough resources to give our customers complete geophysical solutions – ranging from advanced instruments to the necessary processing and visualization software.

-Find more about ABEM and MALÅ’s history here
+Find out more about ABEM and MALÅ’s history here

 Today, Guideline Geo | ABEM | MALÅ are involved in projects in more than 100 countries.

-Our advanced techniques have for example helped locating ancient ruins, mapping the spread of threatening contamination and expanding roads without damaging the surrounding environment.
+Our subsurface mapping techniques have for example helped to locate ancient ruins, mapping the spread of threatening contamination and expanding roads without damaging the surrounding environment.